MirrorNetworking/Mirror/doc/Articles/FAQ.md

 NetworkManager.singleton.numPlayers
 - Number of active spawned player objects across all connections on the server.
-Only host / server can check this, an example of how to sync this number to all players:
+Only host / server can check this, below is an example of how to sync this number to all players.

+Create a PlayerCounter.cs script, and add:
 ```cs
 public class PlayerCounter : NetworkBehaviour
 {